salsita/node-pg-migrate/docs/src/migrations/operators.md

 normalization, automatic reversal, and supported `PgLiteral` names.
 The index access method identifies the operator class and is preserved during automatic reversal, including when another access method has the same object name.
+For both operator rename operations, `index_method` must be a string containing one unqualified PostgreSQL identifier, such as `'btree'` or `'"Custom.Method"'`.
+Accepted text is used as written, without extra quoting or decamelization.

+> [!WARNING]
+> These two renames now reject missing/non-string access methods, qualified names,
+> comments, and other SQL fragments in both directions.
+Previously valid raw
+> forms such as `'btree /* comment */'` must be replaced with a single identifier
+> when replaying migrations, or handled with explicit `pgm.sql` in both directions.

 ```javascript
 pgm.renameOperatorClass({ schema: 'app', name: 'old_class' }, 'btree', {